WisdomVerse for Assisted Living Facilities

 - entertain and enliven residents with the musicality of words

 - set residents up for success

 I know that part of the popularity of these workshops is my teaching style, as well as the thoughtfully chosen poems that I share.
 When facilitating a workshop with assisted living residents I strive to create an environment that is calm, aiming to provide participants with a sense of security and as much as possible, control.
 My teaching technique is to reassure seniors that their voice is important and that there is no wrong way to take part in the activity; for some this may mean just sitting quietly.
 At whatever level one joins is okay, because being enfolded in the energy of the poetry circle offers its own rewards.
 And there is plenty of positive encouragement for even the slightest bit of participation.

 Evidence of success of the program includes satisfaction from activity leaders and program directors; cessation of agitation in residents; tremendous poems; smiles.
 One resident thanks me repeatedly when I see him for “re-engaging” his brain.
 Another woman tells me to “keep doing this important work.”

-I currently work with residents at:
+I have worked with residents at:

 - Visiting Nurses Association of Monterey Adult Day Service Center